evanmv/3D-day-2/README.md

 - Logging into the Saga HPC system to perform analyses
 - Inspect data from Lamina Associated Domains (LADs)
 - Generating a 3D  model of chromosome 18 in human adipose stem cells
-- Visualizing the 3D model in ChimeraX
+- Visualizing and saving the 3D model in ChimeraX
-- Report the results in a Padlet

 In some places, there are orange lines
 ```diff